 This is statement level hint.This hint instructs the optimizer to select a plan that returns the first rows most efficiently.

 SELECT /*+ FIRST_20_ROWS */ * FROM emp;

 This is statement level hint.
 This hint instructs the optimizer to select a plan that returns the first 20 rows most efficiently..

 SELECT /*+ FIRST_ROWS(100) */ empid, last_name, sal FROM emp;

-This hint instructs the optimizer to select a plan that returns the first 100 rows most efficiently..
+This is again statement level hint.
+This hint instructs the optimizer to select a plan that returns the first 100 rows most efficiently.

 /*+ NO_INDEX((Index name) */

 NO_INDEX(<table_name> < index_name>): Instructs the optimizer to specifically not use the named index in determining a plan.